Seeking COVID-19 Survivors for Plasma Donation

 How to Help by Donating Blood Plasma

-Memorial Healthcare System is registered to participate in the Mayo Clinic Convalescent Plasma Expanded Access Program to test the use of donated blood as a treatment for people with severe COVID-19.
+Memorial Healthcare System is participating in the Convalescent Plasma Expanded Access Program led by Mayo Clinic to research the use of donated blood as a treatment for people with severe COVID-19.

 People who have fully recovered from COVID-19 do so because the liquid portion of blood (plasma) contains antibodies, which are capable of fighting the virus that causes the illness.
 Giving people the plasma from those who have recovered from the virus, may lead to a faster recovery.